shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 When your current dream ends, your dream self disappears and you are no longer dreaming.

-When a dream ends, you must make a DC15 Mental check.
-Success: you remember everything that happened in the dream.
+When a dream ends, you must make a DC15 Mental check:

+Success: You remember everything that happened in the dream.
 Failure: you forget everything that happened in the dream, but can remember one detail about a place you went to, a person you met, or a creature and/or object you saw.

 While you’re sleeping but not dreaming,